 But before that, since I’ve been taking the same journey for the past 7 years or more, I had to put my ‘tourist google’ on to blog about it.
 Important tips from me when you are taking the northern java train journey; keep your view to your eye-level and above. (」°ロ°)」

-Gambir Station nowadays has been improved a lot than before.
+Gambir Station nowadays has improved a lot than before.
 They have lounge, starbuck, dunkin’ donuts, some local restaurants as well as convenient stores.
-Even buying tickets is faster with online bookings then we can just print the boarding pass with the booking reference number on the self-ticketing machine at the station, just like we do in the airport.
+Even buying tickets is faster with online bookings then we can just print the boarding pass with the booking reference number on the self-ticketing machine at the station, just like we do at the airport.
 They call the self-ticketing machine as CTM (Cetak Tiket Mandiri). ヽ(°〇°)ﾉ